bridget72/mito/README.md

 # Segmenting mitochondira from astroyte with Michailovich flow

 By default, running 3d_flow.py will plot the contour on slice at half depth of the whole stack.
-Result will then be saved to ./save/, and can then be smoothed as gheat3d.m and be plotted as shwon in anim.ipynb.
+Result will be saved to ./save/, and can then be smoothed as gheat3d.m and be plotted as shown in anim.ipynb.